-A third factor that we need to consider is perception of color.
-Color is usually regarded as being made up of three components: hue, intensity and saturation.
-Hue is determined by the spectral wavelength of the light.
-Blues have short wavelengths, greens medium and reds long.
+- ✤ A third factor that we need to consider is perception of color.
+Color is usually regarded as being made up of three components: hue, intensity and saturation. - Hue is determined by the spectral wavelength of the light.
+Blues have short wavelengths, greens medium and reds long. - ✤ Approximately 150 different hues can be discriminated by the average person.
 Intensity is the brightness of the color, and saturation is the amount of whiteness in the color.
-By varying these two, we can perceive in the region of 7 million different colors.